UOA-CS732-SE750/cs732-examples/example-10-routing-02/README.md

-# CS732 examples - Lecture 02 - Example 10 - Routing 02
+# CS732 examples - Routing 02
-This project contains further examples of how to do routing with [React Router](https://reactrouter.com/).
+This project contains further examples of how to do routing with [React Router](https://reactrouter.com/), **version 6** **Note:** These examples are **not** backwards compatible with older versions of React Router.
+If you look up other examples online, *make sure you're only looking at RR6 examples!*

 To install React Router (Portals don't require a separate install):